 West Lake Landfill contains both municipal solid waste and construction and demolition wastes.
 In a March 7, 2014 meeting, representatives from the EPA met with representatives from Engineering Management Support, Inc. (EMSI) and requested that air monitoring be performed for airborne radiological contaminants and VOCs.
-A Baseline Risk Assessment (BRA) was published in 2000 and identified the radionuclides of concern at the West Lake Landfill1.
+Baseline Risk Assessments (BRAs) were published in 2000 and 2018 and identified the radionuclides of concern at the West Lake Landfill1.
 These compounds, plus EPA's requested VOC sampling, are the constituents of concern (COCs) for the air monitoring activities described in this report.